What ebooks do I have access to at King's and how can I access them?

 Why am I seeing ‘this ebook is currently in use’ or ‘currently being viewed’ message when I try to access an ebook?

 Most ebooks allow multiple users to read them at any one time.
 However, some ebooks only allow access to a certain number of users at the same time or within a 24-hour period.
-Providers MyiLibrary, Ebook Central, STAT!Ref, EBSCO and Cambridge Books Online all limit the number of concurrent users to some extent.
-If you’re repeatedly unable to access ebooks because of these messages, please email firstname.lastname@example.org
+Providers Ebook Central, STAT!Ref and EBSCO all limit the number of concurrent users to some extent.
+If you are repeatedly unable to access ebooks because of these messages, please email firstname.lastname@example.org

 Can I download ebooks to my computer?